anataliocs/NFT-Standards/README.md

 Or you can use basic cURL commands.

 From your project root, run the follow `curl`command to upload the image.
-Make sure to modify the `curl` script to add the `Project Secret`and`Project ID` from your **IPFS project**, not your Rinkeby project.
+Make sure to modify the `curl` script to add the `Project Secret`and`Project ID` from your **IPFS project**, not your mumbai project.

 ```curl
 curl "https://ipfs.infura.io:5001/api/v0/add" \